 The CT scan uses x-rays to make detailed, cross-sectional images of your body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues (such as internal organs).
 This test can show if any lymph nodes are enlarged or if organs such as the lungs or liver have suspicious spots, which might be from the spread of melanoma.

 CT-guided needle biopsy: CT scans can also be used to help guide a biopsy needle into a suspicious area within the body.

 MRI scans use radio waves and strong magnets instead of x-rays to create detailed images of parts of your body.
-MRI scans are very helpful in looking at the brain and spinal cord.
+MRI scans can be very helpful in looking at the brain and spinal cord.

 A PET scan can help show if the cancer has spread to lymph nodes or other parts of the body.
-It is most useful in people with more advanced stages of melanoma, but it’s not usually done in people with early-stage melanoma.
+It is most useful in people with more advanced stages of melanoma.